 Each firefighter is responsible for looking after their own health and safety and the health and safety of the people with whom they work.

-TFS participates in the Tasmanian Emergency Services Critical Incident Stress Management Program, which is a peer support program, in the interest of staff health and wellbeing.
+TFS also participates in the Tasmanian Emergency Services Critical Incident Stress Management Program, which is a peer support program, in the interest of staff health and wellbeing.
 Its purpose is to lessen the impact of critical incidents, to minimise potential long-term effects and to promote a healthy, supportive work environment.
 It provides a range of services to fulfil this purpose.